Silicon Gold Rush

-Market shape
+Market Shape

 The AI accelerator market sits at $71.3B in 2024 and is widely projected to push past $91B by year-end 2025 — roughly 30% YoY.
 The five-year ceiling, depending on inference deployment density, is forecast around $400B.